 I continued watching home improvement shows for encouragement and ideas.
 I purchased books and magazines on organizing and cooking.
 I spent hours on Pinterest looking for inspiration.
 I became so committed that I even qualified as a professional organizer!
 I was a woman on a mission!

 Then, one day it hit me.
-I not only needed to establish routines, but I needed to change my mindset.
+I not only needed to establish routines, but I needed to change my mindset and it started with growing closer to Jesus.

 And that’s when everything changed.